adamgulyas/cloud-unsupervised-learning/README.md

 # cloud-unsupervised-learning
-A robo advisor that can be used by customers or potential new customers to get investment portfolio recommendations for retirement.
+A robo advisor that can be used to get investment portfolio recommendations for retirement.